Oscar Orbos: Politics

+Orbos sought a political comeback in 2022, running for representative of Pangasinan's 1st district under Aksyon Demokratiko.
+He supported the presidential bid of Isko Moreno and later of Vice President Leni Robredo.
+However, he lost to former Alaminos Mayor Arthur Celeste.

+In 2024, President Bongbong Marcos appointed him as the acting chairperson and member of the Board of Directors of the People's Television Network, Inc. (PTNI).

-Debate Host
+Debate host

 In late 1998, Orbos was offered by Menardo Jimenez, president of GMA Network to host an open debate program for TV.
-Jimenez is a native of Dasol, located in the first district of Pangasinan.
-As a good friend, he gladly accepted the offer and was paired with Economics professor Solita Monsod, known as "Mareng Winnie."
-Debate with Mare at Pare became a phenomenal interactive and open talk show in the Philippines.
-The talk show was the only latetime TV program earning a high audience rating.
+As a friend of Jimenez, he accepted the offer and was paired with Economics professor Solita Monsod, known as "Mareng Winnie."
+Debate with Mare at Pare became a prominent interactive and open talk show in the Philippines.

-Despite offers to enter again to public office, he refuse so because he already called his current job "political".
-He earned the respect of the public for being neutral on most issues.

 Private life

 His brother, Fr.
-Jerry Orbos, SVD, is a popular priest who regularly appears in Sunday TV healing masses.
-Fr.
-Orbos holds office in Christ the King Mission Seminary in Quezon City.
-His other brother, Thomas Orbos, was appointed acting chairman and General Manager of the Metropolitan Manila Development Authority by President Rodrigo Duterte.
+Agerico "Jerry" Orbos, SVD, is a popular Catholic priest who regularly appears on Sunday TV healing Masses.
+His other brother, Thomas "Tim" Orbos served as the acting chairman and General Manager of the Metropolitan Manila Development Authority.

-His co-host, Professor Solita Monsod, was his godmother during his wedding.
+Professor Solita Monsod, his co-host in Debate with Mare at Pare, also served as his godmother during his wedding.